Constellations

 If you scan the boundaries of the constellation Lupus with a telescope, you’ll find many double stars and star clusters.
 Although Lupus is juxtaposed on the Milky Way, it does not have many bright deep-sky observing targets for binocular users.

-White chart with black dots for stars drawing shape of Lupus.
+White chart with black dots for stars, and constellation Lupus outlined.

 The stars of Lupus the Wolf.
-Image via International Astronomical Union/ Sky & Telescope/ Wikimedia Commons.
+Image via International Astronomical Union/ Sky & Telescope/ Wikimedia Commons (CC BY 3.0).

 Bottom line: Lupus the Wolf is a constellation that lies between Scorpius and Centaurus.
 You have to be farther south on the globe to see the Wolf.